JaredWilliam97/E-Commerce-/README.md

 In this project I built a back end for an e-commerce site by modifying starter code.
 You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the readme of your project.

 AS A manager at an internet retail company
 I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies